MightyFinger77/ConradsChallenges/README.md

           max-seconds: 300
           reward-commands: []       # IGNORED

-    # Difficulty tier rewards (NEW - this is where rewards come from)
+    # Difficulty tier rewards (this is where rewards come from now)
+    # Higher tiers inherit lower tier rewards with multipliers
     difficulty-tier-rewards:
       easy:
         rewards: